How Borrowers with Low Credit Scores Can Qualify for FHA Loans in 2024

 What FHA policy update makes it easier for low-credit borrowers to qualify?

-Before2017, the FHA judged lenders based on how their borrowers' on-time payments compared to other lenders in the same area.
+Before 2017, the FHA judged lenders based on how their borrowers' on-time payments compared to other lenders in the same area.

 The FHA essentially compared the percentage of late payments on FHA loans for each lender to the average late payment rate of other FHA lenders in their geographic location.